ZacharyKirkeby/CS180Project05/out/production/CS180Project05/src/README.md

 Customers can leave reviews associated with specific products from sellers.
 Other customers can view the reviews after they post.
 Sellers may view reviews on their products.

 Sellers may set a per product order quantity limit that prohibits customers from ordering more units than the limit.
 Customers will not be able to place any additional orders for a product after they reach the limit, unless the seller increases or removes it.
+The limit is shown when the customer views the product quantity.